JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

 Julia comes with a set of standard libraries ("stdlibs") which are similar to normal packages except that they can be loaded without having to explicitly install them.
-Most of these stdlibs also comes "prebaked" in the sysimage that Julia ships which means that they technically gets loaded every time Julia is started.
+Most of these stdlibs also comes "prebaked" in the sysimage that Julia ships which means that they technically get loaded every time Julia is started.

 However, this approach has some drawbacks: